 SQL NOT EXISTS Operator

-The SQL NOT EXISTS Operator will act quite opposite to EXISTS Operator.
+The SQL NOT EXISTS Operator will act quite opposite to the EXISTS Operator.
 It is used to restrict the number of rows returned by the SELECT Statement.

 SQL NOT EXISTS Syntax